-We here, at The Mobile Home Dealer, are licensed bonded and insured mobile home brokers with the state of Florida.
-As a result of our license being with the state we are required to only sell mobile homes to those who have been approved by the mobile home park to live in the community.
-If someone is wants to purchase one of the mobile homes we have listed but is not park approved then we will not be able to sell them the home until they are approved due to this requirement.
+We here, at The Mobile Home Dealer, are licensed bonded, and insured mobile home brokers with the state of Florida.
+As a result of our license being with the state, we are required to only sell mobile homes to those who have been approved by the mobile home park to live in the community.
+If someone wants to purchase one of the mobile homes we have listed but is not park-approved then we will not be able to sell them the home until they are approved due to this requirement.

-Most mobile home parks will take an applicants application and be able to approve it or not within a few business days.
-Every park has their own criteria but, generally speaking, the parks will always check the applicants criminal back ground, debt to income ratio, credit report and to see if they have any evictions on file.
+Most mobile home parks will take an applicant’s application and be able to approve it or not within a few business days.
+Every park has its own criteria but, generally speaking, the parks will always check the applicant’s criminal background, debt-to-income ratio, credit report and to see if they have any evictions on file.

 While I have asked several times, no park manager or owner can tell me what they weigh heavier than the other when it comes to how they approve an applicant for their park.